roweno-heijmans/roweno.academic-kickstart/content/publication/greenparadox.md

 +++
 # Abstract and optional shortened version.
-abstract = "For any emission trading system (ETS) with quantity-based endogenous supply of allowances, there exists a negative demand shock, e.g. induced by abatement policy, that increases aggregate supply and thus cumulative emissions.
-We prove this green paradox for a general model and then apply it to the details of EU ETS.
-In 2018, new rules for a Market Stability Reserve (MSR) were agreed on and implemented.
-We show that abatement policies announced in early periods but realized in the future, are inverted by the new rules and increase cumulative emissions.
-We provide quantitative evidence of our result for a model disciplined on the price rise in the EU ETS that followed the introduction of the MSR." abstract_short = ""
+abstract = "The Market Stability Reserve (MSR), implemented in 2018 to complement the EU emission trading system (EU ETS), is designed such that the supply of allowances responds endogenously to demand.
+We show that an endogenous cap such as the MSR produces a Green Paradox.
+Abatement policies announced early but realized in the future are counter-effective because of the MSR: they increase cumulative emissions.
+We present the mechanisms in a two-period model, and then provide quantitative evidence of our result for an annual model disciplined on the price rise in the EU ETS that followed the introduction of the MSR.
+Our results point to the need for better coordination between different policies, such as the European Green Deal.
+We conclude with suggestions to improve the workings of an endogenous cap, ahead of the MSR review scheduled for 2021." abstract_short = ""

-title = "Endogenous Emission Caps Always Induce a Green Paradox" date = "2019-09-10"
+title = "An Endogenous Emission Cap Produces a Green Paradox" date = "2019-09-10"

 # Authors.
 Comma separated list, e.g. `["Bob Smith", "David Jones"]`.